-Who invented School?
+Who created School?

-The idea of people coming together in order to learn has always existed for all we know.
+The idea of people coming together to learn has always existed for all we know.
 In ancient Greece, they had an Academy—a word coming from the Athenian hero, Akademos—where Plato taught philosophy, for example.

 In ancient Rome, a tuition-based system derived from the Greek system took form during the late Republic and the Empire.
 Formal schools were established, but only for students who could pay to attend—it was open for boys and girls.
 This was during that period that the idea to start education early developed.
 In China, the oldest mention of a school found was dated from the Shang dynasty (about 1800-1050 B.C.E.).
 The Byzantine Empire also had an educational system.